 For these reasons housing and planning severely impact on both our physical and mental well-being and have become the silent backdrop to a number of key issues which we as individuals, families and the country as a whole will need to carefully come to terms with over the coming years and decades.

-In this blog I would like to play my role in helping shine a light on the opportunities and resources available to stakeholders to assist them moving forwards with the difficult challenges they may face in their efforts to sensibly make long-term strategic investment plans in relation to disabled housing for all ages and elderly housing.
+I would like to shine a light on the opportunities and resources available to stakeholders to assist them moving forwards with the difficult challenges they may face in their efforts to sensibly make long-term strategic investment plans in relation to disabled housing for all ages and elderly housing.

-At the recent ‘Healthy Places for People Conference’ run by BRE (the Building Research Establishment) on 28th March 2017, important concerns were raised that the investment strategies of some Housing Associations and Local Authorities often lack any long-term plans for developing future accommodation specifically catering for the needs of disabled residents of all ages and elderly residents.
+At the ‘Healthy Places for People Conference’ run by BRE (the Building Research Establishment) on 28th March 2017, important concerns were raised that the investment strategies of some housing associations and local authorities often lack any long-term plans for developing future accommodation specifically catering for the needs of disabled residents of all ages and elderly residents.

-This is based on a growing feeling that despite evidence illustrating the need for more housing schemes to cater for disabled residents of all ages, and for the elderly, Housing Associations’ and Local Authorities’ consideration of these groups in society still often only tends to be short-term and operational at some organisations – with some other organisations actually having no future plans in place at all for future housing developments which specifically cater for disabled residents of all ages, or for the elderly.
+This is based on a growing feeling that despite evidence illustrating the need for more housing schemes to cater for disabled residents of all ages, and for the elderly, housing associations’ and Local Authorities’ consideration of these groups in society still often only tends to be short-term and operational at some organisations.
+It is also the case that with some other organisations actually having no future plans in place at all for future housing developments which specifically cater for disabled residents of all ages, or for the elderly.

 Stakeholders should also be mindful of the evidence available around the housing expectations of these two groups of residents, and mindful of the differentials in specialist housing need across the country (which is made even more complex by the localised housing markets which have become such a feature of the current housing market in England.)